shawchand/MScThesis/README.md

 ## Master Thesis on identfying selection in S gene

+You can use the [editor on GitHub](https://github.com/shawchand/shawchand.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 To run the Branch Models and Site Models locally, download the code from <link rel="canonical" href="/SARS-CoV-2-RBD_MAP_clinical_Abs/" /> https://github.com/shawchand/MScThesis and in terminal navigate to the directories where the models are defined and run the following command:

 CODEML